Carbon Monoxide (CO) Poisoning in Your Home

 - Be aware of exhaust from neighboring boats when parked near them

-- Consider installing a CO alarm in the cabin of boats
+- Install a CO alarm in the cabin of boats

 1. Properly vent and maintain fuel-burning appliances

 It is important to know what appliances in your home are fuel-burning and make sure that they are maintained properly.
 All of these appliances should be vented to the outside.
 You should have your fuel-burning appliances (ex. furnace) checked by a qualified heating contractor every year to look for potential problems.
 It is also a good idea to know the signs of a potential CO problem:

 - Streaks of soot around fuel-burning appliances, or fallen soot in a fireplace